Iteo/audoma/docs/usage.rst

     ...

 | The one last thing that left in this viewset is `serializer_class`.
-| This variable will be used by all other actions supported by thise viewset.
+| This variable will be used by all other actions supported by this viewset.
 | In the viewset definition there are few mixin classes passed, so those will
 | provide some basic functionalities to our viewset.